 This subclause describes the actions and procedures that are used to invoke GAS.
 GAS may be used to enable network selection or service discovery for STAs when dot11InterworkingServiceActivated is true.
 GAS provides transport mechanisms for advertisement services while STAs are in the unassociated state as well as the associated state.
 This is accomplished via the use of Public Action frames, which are (#1463)Class 1 frames.
 GAS information shall be transmitted using Public Action frames.
 When management frame protection is negotiated, stations shall use individually addressed Protected Dual of Public Action frames instead of Public Action frames.

-A GAS frame exchange may take place between two STAs; one STA transmits a GAS Query Request and the other STA transmits the GAS Query Response as described in 11.22.3.2 (GAS Protocol).
+A GAS frame exchange may take place between two STAs; one STA transmits a GAS query request and the other STA transmits the GAS query response as described in 11.22.3.2 (GAS Protocol).
 The advertisement protocol transported by the GAS is one of the query protocols in Table 9-275 (Advertisement protocol ID definitions).

-A STA may transmit group addressed GAS Query Request.
-Multiple STAs that receive a group addressed GAS Query Request may send an individually addressed or group addressed GAS Query Response.
+A STA may transmit a group addressed GAS query request.
+Multiple STAs that receive a group addressed GAS query request may send an individually addressed or group addressed GAS query response.

-A STA that receives multiple, similar GAS Query Requests from multiple STAs that require the same GAS Query Response may aggregate the response and transmit a group addressed GAS Query Response.
+A STA that receives multiple, similar GAS query requests from multiple STAs that require the same GAS query response may aggregate the response and transmit a group addressed GAS query response.

-A STA that receives a group addressed GAS Query Response may process the GAS Response information without transmitting a GAS Query Request frame.
+A STA that receives a group addressed GAS query response may process the GAS query response information without transmitting a GAS query request.

 GAS shall be supported by a STA when dot11InterworkingServiceActivated is true.
 ANQP shall be supported by a STA when dot11InterworkingServiceActivated is true.
 Other advertisement protocols shall be supported when the corresponding dot11GASAdvertisementID is present.

+GAS query request fragmentation shall be supported by a STA when dot11GASQueryRequestFragmentationActivated is true.

-A STA shall not transmit a GAS Query Request for any advertisement protocol unless that advertisement protocol ID is included in the Advertisement Protocol element in a Beacon or Probe Response frame.
+A STA shall not transmit a GAS query request for any advertisement protocol unless that advertisement protocol ID is included in the Advertisement Protocol element in a Beacon or Probe Response frame.
 The Advertisement Protocol element specifies the advertisement protocols that a STA may use to communicate with advertisement servers(#571), which may be (#2210)colocated with a STA or in an external network.
 The advertisement protocol identifies the query language used by the advertisement server.
-The GAS protocol, which is used to transport Queries and Query Responses, is transparent to the advertisement protocol.
+The GAS protocol, which is used to transport GAS query requests and GAS query responses, is transparent to the advertisement protocol.

 GAS Protocol